Understanding Users' Interaction with Login Notifications: Method

 \subsection{Recruitment \& Demographics}

-We used Cint for the recruitment of the measurement study, as Prolific could not support all our requirements.
+We used the panel provider Cint for the recruitment of the study.
+They are a comparable platform to larger providers such as Respondi and Kantar, operating numerous sub-panels for different locations across the globe.
+Criteria for participation were being 18 or older, being willing to participate in deception studies, and being US-based.
 For Stage~1, we recruited 625~participants, about 3 times more than the desired number of completions as recommended by the panel provider.
-After filtering~12~participants who failed the attention check (\ref{app:part2:ac1}),~613~participants remained.
+Our a priori power analysis determined the minimum sample size to be $N = 100$ per group - in order to achieve 80\% power for detecting a medium effect (Cohen's $d = .4$), at a significance criterion of $\alpha = .05$.
+After filtering~12~participants who failed the attention check (\aptLtoX[graphic=no, type=html]{\textbf{MAC1}}{\ref{app:part2:ac1}}),~613~participants remained.
 At the end of Stage~3, we had 252~completions.
-This high number of dropouts is almost exclusively owed to participants who did not return after the first stage of the study.
-Lastly, we removed 23 participants as they provided unrelated answers or failed the second attention check (\ref{app:part2:ac2}) for a final number of $n=229$.
+This high number of dropouts is almost exclusively attributed to participants who did not return after the first stage of the study.
+Lastly, we removed 23 participants who provided unrelated answers or failed the second attention check (\aptLtoX[graphic=no, type=html]{\textbf{MAC2}}{\ref{app:part2:ac2}}) for a final number of $n=229$.
 Stage~1 took, on average, 2.5~minutes and was compensated with \$3.00~USD.
 Stage~3 took, on average, 6~minutes and was compensated with \$4.00~USD.
-Participants in the legit group received an additional \$1.00~USD for the completion of Stage~2, which took 2~minutes on average.
-Regarding the demographics, we observe a shift towards male-identifying participants (65\%), the age distribution is diverse, ranging from 14\% to 21\% for all age groups between 25 and 74.
+Participants in the legitimate group received an additional \$1.00~USD for the completion of Stage~2, which took 2~minutes on average.
+Table~\ref{tab:demoTwo} shows the participants' demographics.
+Regarding the demographics, we observe a shift towards male-identifying participants (65\%).
+The age distribution is diverse, ranging from 14\% to 21\% for all age groups between 25 and 74.
 Most participants had a high school (33\%), Bachelor's (26\%), or trade degree (23\%) and did not have a technical background (82\%).
-The full details are given in Table~\ref{tab:demoTwo} in Appendix~\ref{app:demographics}.